-8.8.3 Scrap Metal
+8.7.3 Scrap Metal

-Recycling of scrap metal is recommended.
-Scrap metal must be disposed of offsite at suitable facilities or arrangements made for community involvement in the recycling.
+- Recycling of scrap metal is recommended. - Scrap metal must be disposed of offsite at suitable facilities or arrangements made for community involvement in the recycling.

-8.8.4 Hazardous Waste
+8.7.4 Hazardous Waste

-All hazardous waste (including bitumen, etc.) shall be disposed of at an approved hazardous landfill site.
-Unused or rejected tar or bituminous products must be returned to the supplier's production plant.
-Under no circumstances may the spoiling of tar or bituminous products on the site, over embankments, or any burying, be allowed.

-Used oil, lubricants, grease and cleaning materials, etc. from the maintenance of vehicles and machinery shall be collected in holding tanks and sent back to the supplier or removed from site by a specialist oil recycling company for disposal at an approved hazardous waste site.
+- All hazardous waste (including bitumen, oil, diesel fuel from machines, paint, grease, shutter oil etc.) must be disposed of at an approved hazardous landfill site. - Unused or rejected tar or bituminous products must be returned to the supplier's production plant. - Under no circumstances may the spoiling of tar or bituminous products on the site, over embankments, or any burying, be allowed. - Used oil, lubricants, grease and cleaning materials, etc. from the maintenance of vehicles and machinery must be collected in holding tanks and sent back to the supplier or removed from site by a specialist recycling/waste company for disposal at an approved hazardous waste site.

-8.9 CONCRETE BATCHING
+8.8 CONCRETE BATCHING